- Up to 1 hour per day

 More about health

 Important health schemes and tests

-- DNA test – LOA (part of Kennel Club CombiBreed package* - see below)(find lists of clear or carrier dogs)
+- DNA test – LOA (part of Kennel Club CombiBreed package* - see below)(find a list of tested dogs)

-- DNA test – PLL (part of Kennel Club CombiBreed package* - see below)(find lists of clear or carrier dogs)
+- DNA test – PLL (part of Kennel Club CombiBreed package* - see below)(find a list of tested dogs)

-- DNA test – SCA (part of Kennel Club CombiBreed package* - see below)(find lists of clear dogs)
+- DNA test – SCA (part of Kennel Club CombiBreed package* - see below)(find a list of tested dogs)